cx48/personal-blog/README.md

 npm install
 npm run dev
 ```
 After setting up your dev environment using the command mentioned above, you can access this website locally by going to`localhost:3000` inside your browser.
-To exit use `ctrl+c` inside terminal
+To exit use `ctrl+c`

 ### Contributions